USPS on-time performance dips again as millions prepare to mail 2020 ballots

 But the agency, represented by Justice Department attorneys, is haggling in federal courts in Pennsylvania, Washington state, New York and the District of Columbia over what directions it should be required to issue to mid-level supervisors and rank-and-file employees about mail processing and delivery during election season.

-Judge Victor Marrero in the Southern District of New York ordered the Postal Service to submit a list of steps necessary to restore first-class, on-time delivery rates to 93.9 percent and “make a good faith effort to fully implement the listed steps,” along with other requirements on deliveries and the authorization of overtime.
+Judge Victor Marrero in the Southern District of New York ordered the Postal Service to submit a list of steps necessary to restore first-class, on-time delivery rates to 93.9 percent and “make a good-faith effort to fully implement the listed steps,” along with other requirements on deliveries and the authorization of overtime.

 Justice Department lawyers sought clarification of that order and argued in a motion this week that maintaining a specific service target would be unmanageable.